maxtkc/mvths-wiki/docs/038-real-time-clock.rst

 Set Time

 You can set the time in the Setup function in your code.
 Try setting different times and dates.
-Note that you will need to set the correct day-of-week.
+Note that you will need to set the correct day-of-week in your code.

 TEACHER CHECK \_\_\_\_